theq629/wastrl/README.md

 ## Config

 Copy `wastrl/config/*` to `~/.config/wastrl/` on Linux, or wherever the standard place to put config files is on other platforms.

+## Resources

+Fonts are from `https://github.com/bhelyer/libtcod-d/tree/master/data/fonts` and are apparently in the public domain.